 Rosina Kazi is the lead singer of the radical electronic music duo LAL.
 Kazi has been instrumental in the growth of many of the city’s QT/BIPOC artists, providing venues and forums for their musical expression in the underground electronic music scene.
 She grew up in the Bangladeshi community where politics and art went hand in hand, and political awareness is a distinctive feature of her music.
 Kazi and murr (LAL) have been running independent shows, workshops, and gatherings out of their home/studio space, unit 2, for 10 years.

 Sofia Rodriguez was born and raised in the City of Mountains: Monterrey, Mexico.
 A graduate of Randolph College and one of 2017’s Emerging Creator at Buddies in Bad Times.
 She is a multidisciplinary actor, creator, and collaborator currently based in Toronto.
 Her recent work includes: Shadow Girls (Pencil Kit Productions), Communist Manifesto For Children (Rhubarb Festival), El Retorno/I Return (Theatre Aquarius, Riser Project), Nasty (Feminist Fuck It, Fringe), PETS (Changeup, Shadowland Theatre), Anato/mía (Rhubarb Festival), a stage reading of the musical In The Heights (We Are Here), and the short films The Morning After, Love You to Death, and Diferente (Inside Out Festival).

 Cast and Crew

-Noor is part of the National Arts Centre's The Collaborations, and has been supported by: Nightswimming Theatre, the Toronto Arts Council, the Ontario Arts Council, and the Canada Council for the Arts.
+Noor is part of the National Arts Centre's The Collaborations, and has been supported by: Nightswimming Theatre, Buddies in Bad Times Theatre, the Toronto Arts Council, the Ontario Arts Council, the Canada Council for the Arts.